 - K. Morris, C. Snook, T. S. Hoang, G. C. Hulette, R. Armstrong, and M. Butler.
 Refinement and Verification of Responsive Control Systems.
 In Rigorous State-Based Methods: 7th International Conference, ABZ 2020, Ulm, Germany, May 27–29, 2020, Proceedings.
 Springer-Verlag, Berlin, Heidelberg, 272–277.
 [URL] [PDF] [Bib]

-The Digital Foundations & Math department is always looking for talented interns, typically at the advanced undergraduate or graduate level.
-We mostly hire during the summer, but year-round internships may also be available.
+The Digital Foundations & Math team is always looking for talented interns at the advanced undergraduate or graduate level.
+We mostly interview in December-February for internships in the following summer, but year-round internships may also be available.
 Interns from our department have historically gone on to work full-time at Sandia or to pursue prestigious opportunities and fellowships afterwards. (can we claim that as our success?)
 Suggested qualifications include experience in any of: functional programming (e.g., OCaml, Haskell), formal verification (e.g., proof assistants, SMT solvers, static analysis), and mathematics. (e.g., formal logical systems, category theory, type theory, proof theory, theoretical computer science) Please email a member of our team for more information.